teamaccessonline/library/.github/ISSUE_TEMPLATE/new-solution-idea.md

 If yes, provide solution name.
 This is important because it allows us to decide if it is better to create a new solution or augment an existing solution.

 **What is solution trying to demonstrate?**
-Tell some basic basic requirements for what problem the solution is trying to solution is trying
+Describe some basic requirements for what problem the solution is trying to solve

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.